New York Resources

 - RAISE Network (Reaching Asian Americans Pacific Islanders through Innovative Strategies to Achieve Equity in Tobacco Control and Cancer Prevention)

 - SelfMade Health Network (Low SES)

 Surgeon General: National Prevention Strategy

 Resource identifying the shifting focus from illness and disease to prevention and wellness.
 Find links to resources for tobacco control, active living, healthy eating and other health priorities.

 U.S. Department of Housing and Urban Development

-HUD has published position statements, formal guidance and toolkits on smoke-housing.
+HUD has published position statements, formal guidance and toolkits on smoke-free housing.
 Most recently, HUD’s Office of Lead Hazard Control and Healthy Homes published An Action Guide to Establishing Smoke-Free Public Housing in Multifamily Properties.